m4yk3ldev/whisper-asr-webservice/README.md

 ## Recent Improvements

+- **Python 3.12 Upgrade**: Updated to Python 3.12 for improved performance and features
 - **Multi-platform Support**: Added support for macOS (Intel and Apple Silicon) and Raspberry Pi
 - **GPU Acceleration**: Added Metal acceleration support for Mac
 - **Spanish Subtitle Synchronization**: Improved timing and segmentation for Spanish audio